casillajec/pygame-ai/docs/guide.rst

 -------

-Many games include gravity as a core feature (so core that most people won't consider it a feature), there are a couple of things we need to consider when adding gravity into our game, but here I'll show a very basic NPC that has gravity applied.
+Many games include gravity as a core feature (so core that most people won't consider it a feature).
+There are a couple of things we need to consider when adding gravity into our game, but here I'll show a very basic NPC that has gravity applied.

-First, if we are going to have falling entities, we need to make sure they don't fall off-screen. for that we can add a very simple check to make sure nothing moves under the screen:
+First, if we are going to have falling entities, we need to make sure they don't fall off-screen.
+For that we can add a very simple check to make sure nothing moves under the screen:

 .. code-block:: python

     # . . .

-    # Entities afected by gravity
+    # Entities affected by gravity
     gravity_entities = []

     # . . .